Building a stable classifier with the inflated argmax: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge the support of the National Science Foundation via grant DMS-2023109 DMS-2023109.
-R.F.B. and J.A.S. gratefully acknowledge the support of the Office of Naval Research via grant N00014-20-1-2337.
-R.M.W. gratefully acknowledges the support of NSF DMS-2235451, Simons Foundation MP-TMPS-00005320, and AFOSR FA9550-18-1-0166.
+R.F.B.\ and J.A.S.\ gratefully acknowledge the support of the Office of Naval Research via grant N00014-20-1-2337.
+R.M.W.\ gratefully acknowledges the support of the NSF-Simons National Institute for Theory and Mathematics in Biology (NSF DMS-2235451, Simons Foundation MP-TMPS-00005320), and AFOSR FA9550-18-1-0166.
 The authors thank Melissa Adrian for help with running the experiments.